getify/You-Dont-Know-JS/es6 & beyond/ch8.md

 In other words, all roads to running code in the browser *lead through JavaScript*.

 That is, until the WASM announcement.
 WASM provides an alternate path for other languages to target the browser's runtime environment without having to first pass through JavaScript.
-Essentially, if WASM takes off, JS engines will grow an extra capbility to execute a binary format of code that can be seen as somewhat similar to a bytecode (like that which runs on the JVM).
+Essentially, if WASM takes off, JS engines will grow an extra capability to execute a binary format of code that can be seen as somewhat similar to a bytecode (like that which runs on the JVM).

 WASM proposes a format for a binary representation of a highly compressed AST (syntax tree) of code, which can then give instructions directly to the JS engine and its underpinnings, without having to be parsed by JS, or even behave by the rules of JS.
 Languages like C or C++ can be compiled directly to the WASM format instead of ASM.js, and gain an extra speed advantage by skipping the JS parsing.